Khushi Shaala – children thriving

 Local community members are collaborating with Kshamtalaya, Brio, and the RSCERT to pilot the curriculum with 120 educators, who will offer further feedback on the feasibility of the program.
 This will also allow for initial evaluation of the program and receive feedback and response from children as well.

-Review for scale
+Preparation for scale

 Historias que Sanan